 AQUINAS CENTER STAFF

-Bethany J. Welch, Ph.D. is the founding director of Aquinas Center.
+Bethany J. Welch, Ph.D. is the Executive Director of Aquinas Center.
 Her research on the Catholic Church and urban revitalization prompted Philadelphia’s St. Thomas Aquinas parish to invite her to help them repurpose a former convent to create a space that builds unity in diversity, supports learning, and inspires thoughtful action.
 In 2014, Dr. Welch was recognized by the United States Conference of Catholic Bishops with the Cardinal Bernardin New Leadership Award for how her work addresses poverty and injustice.
 Welch, a VISTA volunteer from 2003-2004, also received a Spirit of Service Award in 2006 from the Corporation for National and Community Service for advancing transformational change in urban communities through research, planning, and capacity building.
 She has a PhD from the University of Delaware, MS from the University of Rochester, and BS from Roberts Wesleyan College.
 Dr. Welch recently co-authored a book on the unique collaborative research undertaken by the Aquinas community and students at the University of Pennsylvania.
 Partnering with Immigrant Communities was published in 2016 by Teachers College Press.
 To see a list of recent publications and upcoming talks, click here.

 Martina Hyacinth is a part time operations coordinator who provides a welcoming presence and facility support at the center.
 She is a native of the Commonwealth of Dominica, which is located in the West Indies.
 She came to Philadelphia in 1999 by way of St. Thomas, U.S. Virgin Islands.
 Martina loves to garden, practice yoga at Studio Mandala, and help the parish with decorations and flowers in the church.
 She attends Mass daily and likes to bring people together across cultures.